 In 2013, eckfactor was appointed to represent Turner Broadcasting Australia and New Zealand and its suite of channels (Cartoon Network, Boomerang and Turner Classic Movies).

-eckfactor is responsible for managing corporate publicity and generating conversation through various programming highlights and talent opportunities. eckfactor also works with major national events and expos to increase exposure and keep Turner Broadcasting’s channels and key programs front of mind.
+eckfactor was responsible for managing corporate publicity and generating conversation through various programming highlights and talent opportunities. eckfactor also worked with major national events and expos to increase exposure and keep Turner Broadcasting’s channels and key programs front of mind.

 MTV Australia & New Zealand

 eckfactor managed publicity for MTV Australia and New Zealand for five years: responsible for generating buzz about MTV programming, from the hottest music of the moment to the latest “binge-worthy” reality television, via access to the most popular current talent.

 The channels on eckfactor’s watch included MTV, MTV Dance, MTV Music, and in New Zealand, MTV Hits, MTV Classic and Comedy Central.

 For almost three years, eckfactor handled publicity for CNN International in Australia.

 Highlights included generating exposure for CNN’s US election coverage, Christiane Amanpour’s 30th anniversary with the network, and the 2014 visit by CNN Royal Correspondent, Max Foster.